allan-walpy/my-dev-guide/code_conventions.md

 `AV1521 Declare and initialize variables as late as possible`

-**recommendation**: avoid the c/visual basic/pascal styles where all variables have to be defined at the beginning of a block, but rather define and initialize each variable at the point where it is needed;
+**recommended**: avoid the c/visual basic/pascal styles where all variables have to be defined at the beginning of a block, but rather define and initialize each variable at the point where it is needed;